Husker fans share mixed reactions over end of balloon release tradition - NewsBreak

 Husker fans share mixed reactions over end of balloon release tradition

-A day after Husker athletic director Trev Alberts took the air out of a decades-old tradition of fans releasing balloons following Nebraska touchdowns , public opinion was mixed.
+After Husker athletic director Trev Alberts announced the end of the decades-old balloon release tradition on Monday, many fans were distraught, while others were relieved.

-When Vicki Piening, 65, of Lincoln, heard the news, she thought it was terrible that a helium shortage was to blame for ending a tradition that had been celebrated at Memorial Stadium since the 1960s.
+When Vicki Piening, 65, of Lincoln, heard the news, she thought it was terrible for a tradition that had been around since the 1940s.

-Piening, who grew up on Y Street in the nearby North Bottoms, remembers watching the balloon release from home when she couldn't attend games in person.
+Piening, who grew up on Y Street in the North Bottoms, remembers watching the balloon release from home when she couldn't attend.

 "If you couldn't hear people cheer, you could see the balloon release and know there was a touchdown," she said.

-She's also helped fill up balloons and hand them out to Husker fans and believes the smiles on fans' faces when they receive one makes the tradition worth holding onto.
+She's also helped fill up balloons and hand them out to Husker fans and believes the smiles on fans' faces when they receive one makes the tradition worth it.

 Alberts attributed the end of the tradition to a helium shortage and environmental concerns that have been voiced for years.